Archana-Lal/archanalal-data-portfolio/case-studies/3-cloud-migrations/README.md

 ### 👤 My Role & The Journey

 I was a key player in this multi-year transformation program.
-I started as a hands-on Cloud Migration Engineer, executing complex migrations, and grew into a Cloud SME, where I was responsible for mentoring a 20-person "Reporting Factory" team on cloud best practices.
+I started as a hands-on Cloud Migration Engineer, executing complex migrations, and grew into a Cloud SME, where I was responsible for mentoring a 20-person team on cloud best practices.

 ### 💡 The Solution & Technical Implementation